vippsas/vipps-psp-api/vipps-psp-api.md

 and provides feedback to merchant and Vipps of the payment transaction success or failure.

-# Differences from PSP API version 1
+## Differences from PSP API version 1

 * Added support for redirection of user after payment completion in Vipps app
 * Added support for providing the makePayment-URL in the initiate payment call
 * Improved authorization of the makePayment call by adding the authorization header value
 * Improved and more consistent parameter names in the API

+# Additional Documentation

 ## Swagger documentation

 Swagger/OAS API documentation is available at: https://github.com/vippsas/vipps-psp-api

 Documentation in Swagger UI format is available at: https://vippsas.github.io/vipps-psp-api/

-# External documentation

 ## Vipps eCommerce API